OliverCi/freeplane2md/README.md

 - Basic support for HTML embedded in nodes.
 (May disarray nesting of related nodes translated into consecutive paragraphs).
 - Command line interface
 - Scriptable function which can be used by other programs
+- When called as a program via CLI, it tries to detect accidental overwrites of targets, which have been edited after conversion.
+Can be overwritten with -f.

 ## Usage